 Problem

-One, or more, of your cPanel users vanishes from the WHM interface.
+One or more of your cPanel users vanish from the WHM interface.
 Files are still present, and configurations still exist.

 Answer